rmscode/binary-garden/docs/hardware/dell-emc/powervault-me5/me5-cli.md

 # Accessing the CLI

+!!! note

+    This is a copy/paste from the ME4 docs.
+Almost *all* of this is missing from the official ME5 docs, but I assume it still applies.
+I cross referenced the CLI commands and they are all the same.

 Embedded within the controller modules is a command-line interface (CLI) that enables you to manage and monitor the storage system.
 The CLI can be accessed in two ways:

-- Use SSH or Telnet on a management host that is remotely connected to a controller module network port through a LAN.
+- Use SSH or HTTPS on a management host that is remotely connected to a controller module network port through a LAN.
+HTTP and Telnet are supported, but not recommended.
-- Use a serial cable to establish a serial connection from a computer to the CLI port on a controller module.
+- Use a serial cable to establish a connection from a terminal emulator to the CLI port on a controller module.
 Refer back to the [controller module rear panel diagram](#controller-module-4-port-fciscsi) for the location of the CLI ports.

-!!! note

-    If the default IP addresses (10.0.0.2 - Controller A, 10.0.0.3 - Controller B) are not compatible with your network, you must set IP addresses for each network port using the CLI.
-The sections below cover doing so via [DHCP](../powervault-me4/me4-cli.md#set-the-network-port-ip-addresses-via-dhcp) or [statically](../powervault-me4/me4-cli.md#set-the-network-port-ip-addresses-statically).

 1. Connect a 3.5mm/DB9 serial cable from a host computer with a serial port to the 3.5mm stereo plug CLI port on controller A. Alternatively, connect a generic mini-USB cable from a host computer to the USB CLI port on controller A.
 2. Start a terminal emulator configured to use the following display and connection settings: